peteroupc/html3dutil/doc/H3DU.MathUtil.md

 #### Parameters

 * `frustum` (Type: Array.&lt;Array.&lt;number>>)<br>An array of six 4-element arrays representing the six clipping planes of the view frustum.
 In order, they are the left, right, top, bottom, near, and far clipping planes.
 * `box` (Type: Array.&lt;number>)<br>An axis-aligned bounding box in world space, which is an array of six values.
-The first three values are the smallest X, Y, and Z coordinates, and the last three values are the largest X, Y, and Z coordinates.
+The first three values are the smallest x-, y-, and z-coordinates, and the last three values are the largest x-, y-, and z-coordinates.

 #### Return Value